GaalexxC/ASAS/README.md

                 '--------------------------'
 </pre>

-A bash script that automates Nginx, PHP5x/7x, PHP-FPM Setup, MySQL, Bind9 DNS, vsFTPd and User/Domain setup in a couple minutes.
+A bash script that automates Nginx, PHP, PHP-FPM Setup, MySQL, Bind9 DNS, vsFTPd and User/Domain setup in a couple minutes.
 For new/fresh servers, existing servers, and local servers (development).
 Can be used to add new users / domains and home / application directory structures anytime.

 Uses a standard default $HOME/$USER/public_html directory structure but can be edited for any type directory structure of choice